 NanoForm Science combines world leading experts in material science, with a successful track record of business development and commercialisation of innovations.
-The company consists of 7 founders and collaborates with leading research institutes and external experts, who acts as early adopters, allowing the company to quickly establish key references and results.
+The company regularly collaborates with leading research institutes and external experts, who acts as early adopters, allowing the company to quickly establish key references and results.

 The team consists of:

 Farnaz Ghajeri –B.Sc. and MSc. in Applied Physics and a Licentiate of Tech. in Engineering Science with Specialization in Material Science from Uppsala University.
 She is currently a PhD student in Applied Material Science at Uppsala University and a member of InnoEnergy PhD School, pursuing research on silica based nanoporous materials and complimenting her research with essential entrepreneurial, innovation, business skills to bring the research in the lab closer to industry.
 Farnaz is specialized in material technologies focusing on synthesis and analysis of nanoporous silica materials, with 7 years of work experience on design, fabrication and experimental realization of silica-based Aerogel and Aerogel like materials in St Andrews University of Scotland and Svenska Aerogel AB, Sweden.
 So far, Farnaz has 5 scientific publications and two patents.